sashakolpakov/graphem/README.md

 pip install graphem-jax
 ```

-For GPU/TPU acceleration, see the [JAX installation guide](https://github.com/google/jax#installation).
+> **Note**: For GPU or TPU acceleration, JAX needs to be specifically installed with hardware support.
+See the [JAX documentation](https://github.com/google/jax#installation) for more details on enabling GPU/TPU support.

 From source:
 ```bash